darktjm/auis/README.md

     names.

-  - Removed internal, sometimes obsolete image import/export routines and replaced with a generic external library (DevIL, FreeImage, or ImageMagick).
+  - Removed internal, sometimes obsolete image import/export routines and replaced with a generic external library (originally DevIL, FreeImage, or ImageMagick, but they all suck and only ImageMagick supports GIF properly, so I dropped the other two).